Board Approved District Policies update pending

 Enter your plan for assessment of technology professional development here:

 Surveys and evaluations are part of the assessment process.
 All technology instructional in-services are evaluated for quality as well as individual comfort levels regarding the knowledge necessary to provide for curriculum integration for the 21st Century learner.
-Building and district evaluations of teachers and use of technology in the classroom are made regularly.
+Building and district evaluations of teachers and the use of technology in the classroom are made regularly.
 The negotiations team has agreed to allow teachers to use the points for recertification purposes.